 Which airport should I fly to?

-The San Jose Airport (SJC) is the first choice because it is less than one mile from the DoubleTree Hotel where participants stay and only two miles from AIM.
+The San Jose Airport (SJC) is the first choice because it only two miles from AIM and near the hotels where participants stay.
 However, there are more flights to the San Francisco Airport (SFO), which is 33 miles away.
-For ground transportation from SFO to San Jose there are two shuttle companies with flexible schedules: Super Shuttle and South Bay Shuttle.
-The Monterey Airbus runs on a fixed schedule between SFO and SJC.
-From SJC there is a free shuttle to the DoubleTree Hotel.
+For ground transportation from SFO the options are taxis, Uber, Lyft, or the Monterey Airbus, which runs on a fixed schedule between SFO and SJC.

 I have to travel somewhere else before or after the AIM workshop.
 What is AIM’s policy for multi-city fares?

 Before purchasing a multi-city ticket, contact Harpreet Kaur at firstname.lastname@example.org.
 If your AIM visit is a major part of your time away from home, then AIM will reimburse the equivalent of a roundtrip economy ticket from your home airport to AIM.
 Note that this requires documentation of the cost of a roundtrip flight.
 If your trip to AIM is not a major part of your overall trip, such as when the trip to AIM is part of a months-long trip to the US, AIM will pay for the portion of the travel costs comparable to the proportion of the time spent at AIM.

 When I was invited to the workshop I was based at a North American university but now I live/am visiting/employed in Germany.
 Will AIM pay for my overseas travel?

 AIM will reimburse the equivalent of a roundtrip economy ticket from your home airport in North America to AIM.

 I am flying from overseas and would like to arrive a day early so that I will not be jet lagged, or I would like to spend an extra day to visit San Francisco.
 Will AIM pay the hotel for the extra night?